 The world of business is faster paced, unexpected and constantly shifting, and at the core, is IT.

 With the constant pace and change present in the world of IT, it seems impossible to stay on top of the technical side of things, especially as a business.
-Being proactive in your businesses IT is crucial and can help you adapt to the change world of business, as well as support your staff, services and clients.
+Being proactive in your business IT is crucial and can help you adapt to the changing world of business, as well as support your staff, services and clients.

 However, if you are not proactive in your business's IT, it could affect valuable assets.